dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 ---
-date: "2020-10-30T00:00:00-00:00"
+date: "2020-10-30T07:00:00-07:00"
 title: "Dapr on Raspberry Pi with K3s"
 linkTitle: "Dapr on Raspberry Pi with K3s"
 author: "[Artur Souza](https://github.com/artursouza)"
 type: blog
 ---

-Since its announcement over one year ago, Dapr has shown how it can expedite development of cloud native applications via a standard API for common building blocks like pubsub, bindings or method invocation, for example.
-It is well known that Dapr can be deployed to Kubernetes running via [Minikube](https://docs.dapr.io/operations/hosting/kubernetes/cluster/setup-minikube/), [kind](https://github.com/dapr/dapr/pull/2144), or cloud providers like Azure's [AKS](https://docs.dapr.io/operations/hosting/kubernetes/cluster/setup-aks/).
-It has also been demonstrated how [Dapr can run on a Kubernetes cluster of Raspberry Pis](https://youtu.be/LAUDVk8PaCY?t=1251).
+One of the key benefits of Dapr is that it is designed to enable the development of cloud native applications deployed to a variety of environments on the cloud and on the edge.
+It is no surprise that Kubernetes is a common hosting environment in this space and we see developers using Dapr in various stages of the development process on [Minikube](https://docs.dapr.io/operations/hosting/kubernetes/cluster/setup-minikube/), [kind](https://github.com/dapr/dapr/pull/2144), and of course on cloud provider services such as [Azure Kubernetes Service (AKS)](https://docs.dapr.io/operations/hosting/kubernetes/cluster/setup-aks/).

-This post will explain how to deploy Dapr on [Rancher's K3s Kubernetes](https://rancher.com/docs/k3s/latest/en/) on a cluster of Rasperry Pis, showcasing an example of deployment for edge computing.
+In this blog post, I'll explore how to deploy Dapr on [Rancher's K3s Kubernetes](https://rancher.com/docs/k3s/latest/en/) on a cluster of Rasperry Pis, showcasing an example of deployment for edge computing.

 ## Why?